kin-cheung/udacity-ml/P2/capstone_report.md

 - _Have you thoroughly discussed how you will attempt to solve the problem?_
 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_

+Image classification/recognition has been a very popular and challenging rsearch area for many years.
+There are countless  ongoing researches in this area of computer vision in AI.
+There are also competitions every year for researchers to showcase their latest findings that they each have put countless of hours and mountain moving computing power into achieving.

+Although, computers have become a lot more powerful over the past decades, and that is how some of the state-of-the-art models have come to life, this problem domain is still full of challenages and require a lot of our attentions.
+Nevertheless, image classifications and recognitions have many useful applications and have been helping us as humans in many areas that some of them can even save lives.

+Dog breed classification is a small area of the whole image recognition domain.
+Although, our end application is not going to be a very helpful application in any means and even kill a few brain cells of the users while lauging too hard, the obstacles and problems there that we are trying to solve are real and do apply to many similar image classification tasks as well.

+Classifying dog breeds is not as easy as it sounds, even to human eyes.
+Even if a human has come to learn all of the dog breeds, some of the dog breeds just look too similar, and some dog breeds even come with different colors and sizes.
+Sometimes for a human to correctly identify them, they will even need to hear them, watch their movements and phyiscally touch them.

+So for a computer to be able to correctly classifying dog breeds, it is an incredibly difficult task.
+Although, computers can recognise patterns and colors relatively easily, classifying dog breeds is clearly on another difficulty level.

+As mentioned earlier, there are some existing CNN models that have already performed very well in this problem domain, but we also want to see why just any of us can come up with another model that out-perform the rest.
+What are the contraints?
+What have made this problem so much harder?

+First, we will try to build a simple CNN with considerations of computer memory, disk space and time contraints that we have in our hands and see if we can come up with a dog breed classifier that can classify any dog breed at all.
+Next, we will borrow one of the best state-of-the-art CNN models, ResNet to see how well it perform compared to your own vanilla CNN model.

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

+The evaluation metric that I chose to use is a log loss metric, precisely a cross entropy loss function.
+I will use that in the vanilla CNN model that I am going to build.
+Since the task that we have here is a classification task, that means I am going to use activation functions to model probabilities in the output layer of the CNN.
+In addition, cross entropy is also an ideal option for handling class imbalances as it is exactly the case here with our training dataests that we will look at in the next section when we discuss about data exploration and my findings.

 ## II.
 Analysis
 _(approx. 2-4 pages)_